CRASS: THE SOUND OF FREE SPEECH

 Celebratory, shocking and raw, this film is as close to the story of the anarcho-punk band as you're going to get...
 Crass were an art collective and punk band that formed in Essex in 1977, and disbanded in 1984.
 They promoted anarchism and a movement of resistance that awakened and appealed to many.

-Featuring: Penny Rimbaud, Mike Duffield, Annie Bandez, Steve Ignorant, Ben Ponton, Pete Wright
+FEATURING Penny Rimbaud, Gee Vaucher, Mike Duffield, Annie Bandez, Steve Ignorant, Ben Ponton, and Andy T.

 WATCH THE FILM